dimagid/arithmetic/README.md

 ## Add as a dependency

-This library can be used in any Clojure project that requires arithmetic operations.
-Simply import the desired functions and use them directly in your code.
+Add this library as a dependency to your Clojure project to access its functions.

 ### deps.edn dependency information:
 ```clojure